thiagoa/thiagoa.github.io/_posts/2021-07-30-powerful-emacs-snippets.markdown

 It contained Ruby's `frozen_string_literal` magic comment to guarantee all string literals will be implicitly frozen by the language's runtime (to avoid mutations).

 Recently, I joined a project where `frozen_string_literal` is not needed.
 How to tweak my snippet only for that project?
-I want that line of code to be expanded conditionally with a setting.
+I want my magic comment to be expanded conditionally through a setting.
 Again, here's where Emacs' raw power comes into play.

 ## How to make my snippet configurable?